What is Visual Impairment?

 “Visual impairment” is loss of vision that can never be fully corrected by eyeglasses or contact lenses.

 How Common is Visual Impairment?

-It is thought that up to 2 million people in the UK are living with visual impairment.
-Of those 2 million around 365,000 are registered blind or partially sighted.
+According to the NHS, more than 2 million people in the United Kingdom live with a visual impairment.
+Of those 2 million, around 340,000 are registered as blind or visually impaired.

 What Causes Visual Impairment

 In most cases, visual impairment is due to diseases which develop with age.
 About 80% of visually impaired people are over the age of 65.
 Visual impairment isn’t inevitable with ageing, however as many common diseases can be treated or prevented.
 Age-related macular degeneration (AMD) is the most important condition, in which the macula loses its normal function.

 Cataract is a common condition in which cloudy spots form in the lenses of the eye.
 Glaucoma, which can develop gradually without early symptoms, occurs when fluid pressure builds up inside the eye, damaging the optic nerve.
 Diabetic retinopathy occurs when blood vessels at the back of the eye become damaged due to high blood sugar levels in diabetics.